Nicaragua v. United States: Nicaragua's submissions

 Nicaragua demanded that all such actions cease and that the United States had an obligation to pay reparations to the government for damage to their people, property, and economy.

 It is noteworthy that the United States, the respondent party, was the only member that put forward arguments against the validity of the judgment of the court, arguing that it passed a decision that it "had neither the jurisdiction nor the competence to render."
 Members that sided with the United States in opposing Nicaragua's claims did not challenge the court's jurisdiction, its findings, nor the substantive merits of the case.

 Judgment

-The very long judgment first listed 291 points, among them that the United States had been involved in the "unlawful use of force".
+The lengthy judgment first listed 291 points, among them that the United States had been involved in the "unlawful use of force".
 The violations included attacks on Nicaraguan facilities and naval vessels, the mining of Nicaraguan ports, the invasion of Nicaraguan air space, and the training, arming, equipping, financing and supplying of forces (the "Contras") and seeking to overthrow Nicaragua's Sandinista government.
 This was followed by the statements that the judges voted on.